ghachey/jqueryui/README.md

 To discuss development with team members and the community, visit the [Developing jQuery UI Forum](http://forum.jquery.com/developing-jquery-ui) or in #jquery on irc.freednode.net.

 ## This repo only holds precompiled files.

+This is a custom repository of the release files for the jquery-ui project.
+It was forked to customize the bower.json file to better integrate with build work-flows.

+It should pull from upstream once in a while to stay up-to-date.